go-bongo/bongo/README.md

 # What's Bongo?
 We couldn't find a good ODM for MongoDB written in Go, so we made one.
-Bongo is a wrapper for mgo (https://github.com/go-mgo/mgo) that adds ODM and hook functionality to its standard Mongo functions.
-It's pretty basic for now, but we are adding features constantly.
+Bongo is a wrapper for mgo (https://github.com/go-mgo/mgo) that adds ODM, hooks, validation, cascade support, and HIPAA-compliant encryption to its standard Mongo functions.

 # Usage

+## Basic Usage
-## Import the Library
+### Import the Library
 `go get github.com/maxwellhealth/bongo`

 `import "github.com/maxwellhealth/bongo"`